-In the weekly Externship Seminar, students have an opportunity to share experiences and hear about a wide range of practice.
-The Seminar also provides a forum for discussing issues of concern to new lawyers, ranging from the most practical questions regarding professional etiquette, to the more theoretical considerations of ethics and morality.
-Students find these seminars to be an important source of support for making the transition from student to lawyer.
+In the weekly Externship Seminar, students have an opportunity to share experiences and learn about different areas of law practice.
+The Seminar also provides a forum for discussing issues of concern to new lawyers, ranging from the most practical questions regarding professionalism, to the more theoretical considerations of ethics and morality.
+Students find these seminars to be an important source of information, education, and support for making the transition from student to new lawyer.

-Students externing outside of San Diego, participate in a weekly seminar using a distance-learning program with a supervising faculty member and other out-of-town externs.
+Students externing outside of San Diego participate in the weekly seminar vis a vis an online learning platform with other out-of-town externs.

 How to Plan for an Externship

-- After completing first year courses, meet with a Career Services Counselor to discuss career planning.
+- After completing first year courses, meet with a Career and Professional Development Office advisor to discuss career planning.

-- Meet with faculty advisor to plan schedule for the second and third years.
+- Meet with faculty point of contact and academic advisor to plan schedule for the second and third years.

 - Visit the Clinical Externship Office to discuss externship opportunities.

-Students are strongly encouraged to plan for a full-time externship.
-Full-time externships require additional planning.
-Arrange to take all bar and graduation courses prior to the externship.
+Full-time externships require additional course planning.
+Consult CWSL Academic Policies and arrange to take all bar and required courses prior to the externship.

-A few options to consider in the three trimesters prior to externing are:
+A few options to consider in the three trimesters prior to externing full time are: